 We will diligently uphold our commitment to ethical standards and integrity.

 In addition, we will provide opportunities for personal and professional development through a variety of avenues, including our signature Public Policy Certificate program.

 Offering a professional "home" for those involved in government affairs & public policy.

-The National Institute for Lobbying & Ethics (NILE) was founded in 2016 by veteran lobbyist Paul A. Miller of the firm Miller/Wenhold Capitol Strategies and a group of like-minded professionals.
+The National Institute for Lobbying & Ethics (NILE) was founded by veteran lobbyist Paul A. Miller of the firm Miller/Wenhold Capitol Strategies and a group of like-minded professionals.

 Lobbying has changed so drastically in just the last several years, and is no longer limited to just calling on Members and their staff for a chance to state your case one-on-one.
 With the prevalence of social media and advances in technology, the ability to reach broader audiences and further influence public policy has increased exponentially.

-As an organization, we felt it was imperative to stay ahead of the curve and be as inclusive as possible, so that anyone engaged in influencing public policy, from “traditional” lobbyists, to grassroots outreach operatives, social media engagement specialists, public relations officers, and beyond, would feel like they had a professional “home” in NILE with opportunities for career development, networking, and socialization.
+As an organization, we feel it is imperative to stay ahead of the curve and be as inclusive as possible, so that anyone engaged in influencing public policy, from “traditional” lobbyists, to grassroots outreach operatives, social media engagement specialists, public relations officers, and beyond, would feel like they had a professional “home” in NILE with opportunities for career development, networking, and socialization.

 Therefore, we offer a wide range of membership opportunities, from individuals to organizations and everything in-between.
 We invite you to learn more about membership options here.